cloudposse-archives/mysql_fix_encoding/README.md

-# Mysql latin1 to utf8 convert
+# Script to Convert MySQL Database Encoding From latin1 to utf8

 ## Install